ADHD Glasses: Clever Marketing, or Truly Helpful Tool?

 For students with ADHD, the constant barrage of visual stimuli coming through their peripheral vision or other visual inputs can make concentrating even harder.
 Misaligned vision or subtle impairments can intensify experiences of hyperactivity and frustration.

-As a teacher, there’s not much you can do to identify or diagnose these vision problems, but being aware of their increased frequency in kids with ADHD is important.
+Teachers cannot diagnose vision problems.
+You can observe patterns, document what you see, and collaborate with families and an eye-care professional.
 When you’re aware of the following vision issues as they correlate to ADHD, you’re better prepared to design interventions that address those needs.

 If you notice vision issues in your students, schedule a conversation with their parents, as a healthcare provider or optometrist specializing in neuro-optometry should be able to identify these specific conditions that intersect with ADHD: